- Software development

 - Evaluate whether the business and technical teams can clearly understand the functional requirements.

 - Track, resolve and close all review comments.

 Note: Finding expert reviewers can be hard, therefore, plan for it ahead of time.

 8. Get the functional specification document approved

-In this article, we reviewed what functional and non-functional requirements are.
-We discussed what a functional specification document should have.
+In this article, we discussed what a functional specification document should have.
 Finally, we talked about how to write an FSD and the associated best practices.